What is a "bank" and why is it important?

 1. Determine the size of the bank in advance

-Do not start the session until:
+Do not start a session until:

 Example:

-2. Break the bank into sessions
+2. Break the bank in session

 Crushing rule: